 Then you shall know that I am the LORD, when I bring you into the land of Israel, into the country for which I raised My hand in an oath to give to your fathers.
 And there you shall remember your ways and all your doings with which you were defiled; and you shall loathe yourselves in your own sight because of all the evils that you have committed.
 Then you shall know that I am the LORD, when I have dealt with you for My name’s sake, not according to your wicked ways nor according to your corrupt doings, O house of Israel,” says the Lord GOD.’”

 a.
 Then you shall know that I am the LORD, when I bring you into the land of Israel: God’s restoration of Israel to the land would be a powerful revelation of Himself, both to Israel and to the world.
-This was true in the return from the Babylonian exile; it was also true Israel’s 1948 return to the land.
+This was true of the return from the Babylonian exile; it was also true of Israel’s 1948 return to the land.

 b.
 For which I raised My hand in an oath to give to your fathers: God promised the land to Abraham (Genesis 12:1-3) and his covenant descendants.
 It was their land, and it remained their land even after God scattered them from the land because of their disobedience.

 c.
-There you shall remember your ways and all your doings with which you were defiled: Restored Israel would no longer be given over the same sins as they were before the exile.
+There you shall remember your ways and all your doings with which you were defiled: Restored Israel would no longer be given over to the same sins as they were before the exile.
 They would loathe themselves because of all the evils that they have committed.

 i.
 You shall remember your ways: “Recognition is the first thing in reformation.”
 (Trapp) “As elsewhere zakar [remember] does not mean simply ‘to recall to mind,’ but ‘to acknowledge, take account of, accept responsibility for,’ their conduct.”
 (Block)